inveniosoftware/invenio/docs/community/maintainers-guide/integrating.rst

 3. **Beware of inter-service relations.** Changing pre-existing tests?
 Perhaps this pull request does not fit the needs of other Invenio services.

-.. _check-the-signature-karma:

-4. **Check the signature karma.** If it ain’t signed, it ain’t finished.

-.. _check-the-counter-signature-karma:

-5. **Check the counter-signature karma.** If it ain’t counter-signed, it ain’t finished.
-Check for "Reviewed-by" commit signatures.
-Check for "LGTM" or ":shipit:" pull request signatures.

 .. _avoid-self-merges: